 - Agri-processing: Electricians, fitters and turners, microbiologists, food technicians

 - Energy: civil engineers, environmental health specialists, electricians

 - ICT: Software developers, programmers, systems analysts, telecommunications engineers.

 Read more about the various programmes and initiatives we've put in place to help our youth reach their full potential.

 The YDS has opened the way for projects like our Youth Cafés which offer skills development programmes.

 Apply for this programme if you’d like to tutor primary and high school learners.
-Year Beyond is an educational outreach programme that aims to assist underperforming schools, while giving you the opportunity to gain new skills.
+Year Beyond is an educational outreach programme that aims to assist underperforming schools while allowing you to gain new skills.

-Started by Premier Helen Zille, this project aims to provide recent matriculants with the opportunity to gain workplace experience in the Western Cape Government.
+Started by Premier Helen Zille, this project aims to provide recent matriculants with the opportunity to gain work experience in the Western Cape Government.

-From engineering to accounting, use this page to find a bursary and kick start your future.
+Use this page to find a bursary from engineering to accounting and kick start your future.